skypilot-org/skypilot/llm/llama-3_1/README.md

 ### GPUs required for serving Llama 3.1

-Wondering what GPU you need for each model?
-Here is the compatibility matrix (applies to both pretrained and instruction tuned models):
+Llama 3.1 comes in different sizes, and each size has different GPU requirements.
+Here is the model-GPU compatibility matrix (applies to both pretrained and instruction tuned models):

 | **GPU**         	| **Meta-Llama-3.1-8B**        	| **Meta-Llama-3.1-70B** 	| **Meta-Llama-3.1-405B-FP8**  	|
 |-----------------	|------------------------------	|------------------------	|------------------------------	|